roytang/blog/content/post/2021/01/2020-year-in-review/index.md

   * Answers written on Quora: 0.
   * 0 words written for [Nanowrimo](https://nanowrimo.org/)
   * 0 sketches submitted to [r/sketchdaily](https://www.reddit.com/r/sketchdaily)
-  * 115 [blog posts](/blog/), 98537 words worth; up from 224 posts and 119529 words last year.
+  * 115 [blog posts](/blog/), 98537 words worth; down from 224 posts and 119529 words last year.
 Some posts that I liked or got some reactions:
     * [Tales from the Old Web (Development)](/2020/02/old-web/)
     * [Burnout](/2020/02/burnout/)
     * [Thoughts on Blogging 2020 Edition](/2020/02/thinking-in-public/)